DeanLemans/deanlemans.github.io/content/vault_rules.md

 - make art everyday
 - it doesn't have to be perfect
 - sleep quality is absolute
 - vault mentality (record everything, store it)
+- design workflows that remain useful and understandable decades from now

 ---

 ## 2. Format and Compatibility

 - Always use open formats (pandoc?)
-- Prefer `.odt` instead of `.docx`
+- Prefer `.odt` over `.docx`
+- Maintain forward-compatible formats to avoid vendor lock-in
+- Keep metadata in human-readable form

 ---

 ## 3. System Philosophy

-- A system should be self-reinforcing and self-defending.
+- System should be self-reinforcing and self-defending
-- It should not be 100% my responsibility for maintaining a vault structure; instead, I should build a system that partially reinforces itself.
+- Minimize overhead; vault should maintain itself wherever possible
+- Structure for scalability: multiple projects, multiple contributors, long-term reference
+- Include versioning and 256-hash to confirm vault integrity to future-proof against edits or deletions

 ---

 ## 4. Reviews and Automation

-- Create a monthly and yearly review cycle.
+- Schedule monthly and yearly reviews for both content and structure
-- Some tasks can be automated: automated spellcheck, warnings when notes lack tags, etc.
+- Automate repetitive tasks:
+  - spellcheck
+  - tag or category validation
+  - unresolved link notifications
-- enjoyment in the process.
+- Maintain enjoyment and flow during maintenance
+- Design automation to degrade gracefully if tools or scripts become obsolete

 ---

 ## 5. Structure and Publishing Rules

-- I currently use the Jhony Decibel naming scheme, an evergreen/digital garden system, and a memex-style structure.
+- Jhony Decibel naming scheme + evergreen/digital garden + memex-style vault
-- Public site contains finished work; `00-raw` folder contains unfinished work.
+- Public site contains polished work; `00-raw` contains drafts and experimental notes
-- Notes are published using `publish: true`; drafts remain `publish: false`.
+- Publishing rules:
+  - `publish: true` → accessible in site

 **Folder Structure**
 - `00-raw`